DylanDijk/dylandijk.github.io/_posts/2023-03-08-linear-regression-1-basics.md

 \end{align*}
 $$

-Therefore in order to have a pivotal quantity we require an estimate of the variance of the errors $\sigma^2$.
+therefore in order to have a pivotal quantity we also require an estimate of the variance of the errors $\sigma^2$.

 An unbiased estimator of $\sigma^2$: